 Get Proper Maintenance Done

 Want to know more about rust in cars?
-Here is everything you need to know about car rust and the steps you can take to treat rust.
+Here is everything you need to learn about car rust and the steps you can take to treat rust.
 If you take good care of your car, its resale value increases.

 Keep Your Car Clean

 The first impression of your car matters a lot.
 Therefore, a clean and spotless car is more likely to be bought at a higher price.
 However, this does not mean you should only clean your car before selling it.
 Keeping it clean regularly goes a long way in retaining your car’s value.
-Take your car to a car wash or wash it at home regularly.
+Take your vehicle to a car wash or wash it at home regularly.

 Remove Small Scratches and Dents